Sindhurakolli/DMDD_portfolio/index.md

 Akash, Aditya, Smit, Kaushik,

-All the images are stored in database which is described in the below link.
+All the images are stored in database.

+Please click on the below link to go to database part.

 * * *